 We are primarily indoors

 By the time we are 80, we have spent 72 years inside.
 How pleased we are with our lives at that time highly depends on the quality of the indoor climate.
 Not only are indoor environments used for rest and recuperation but many work assignments and the most important decisions are generally made indoors.
-An office needs to allow for productivity, strategic thinking and comfort in the interest of employees, and of tenants to be willing to stay, and pay.
+An office needs to allow for productivity, strategic thinking and comfort in the interest of employees and of tenants for them to be willing to stay, and pay.